Automatic OG images

 What this means for you

 No design skills required.
 No additional tools needed.
-Just create your content and let Pagoti handle the rest.
+Just create content and let Pagoti handle the rest.